mushfique44/elementals/README.md

   - In the Branches section select 'main' and '/(root)', and then hit save
   - Once its saved refresh page a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - <https://mushfique44.github.io/going-gym>
+The live link can be found here - <https://mushfique44.github.io/elementals>

 ## Credits

-The content idea was inspired by myself but some of the features of the website was inspired from different websites.
+The content idea was inspired by Rock/Paper/Sissor style game and the media contents Avatar: Last Airbender and Pokemon.

 ### Content

-- The layout of the webiste was inspired by the 'Coding Club' website given by code-institute
+- Some of the JS code of the webiste was inspired by the content from code-institute
-- The header and footer section was inspired by the 'Love Running' website given by code-institut

 ### Media

-- All images where used are license free and were taken from [Vecteezy](https://www.vecteezy.com/)
+- All images where used are license free and were taken from [FreeImages](https://www.freeimages.com/)
 - All the icons were taken from [Font Awesome](https://fontawesome.com/)